nuejs/nue/packages/nuejs.org/docs/tutorial.md

   url: //simple-blog.nuejs.org
   size: 749 × 484 px

-Start by installing Nue—see the [installation guide](installation.html).
+Start by installing Nue — see the [installation guide](installation.html).
 Then, set up the demo:

 ```sh
 nue create simple-blog